Laelapa/PlateOps/README.md

 - **Structure & Extensibility**
   - Composable Middleware: Security, logging, and cache headers are applied via middleware.
-  - Kafka Integration: Events like food updates and user signups can be published to Kafka for downstream consumers.
+  - Kafka Integration: Events like food updates can be published to Kafka for downstream consumers.
   - Modular Design: Clean package boundaries for authentication, database, middleware, and routing.

 - **Inventory Management \***